Operation Mo: Strategy

 Japanese planners took into account an Allied response to the operation by detaching one task force to the west of parallel between of Rennel and Deboyne Islands and another to the east of same point.
-These measures would permit a Japanese invasion force to use the Jomard Passage directly to Port Moresby.
-Japanese naval intelligence also suspected the presence of the American aircraft carrier in Coral Sea waters during this period.
+Those measures would permit a Japanese invasion force to use the Jomard Passage directly to Port Moresby.
+Japanese naval intelligence also then suspected the presence of the American aircraft carrier in theCoral Sea waters.

-A Japanese message on 9 April 1942 indicated that the "RZP Campaign" against Port Moresby was to be an invasion, not an air raid, and which would isolate Australia from America.
-USN codebreaker Rudy Fabian at FRUMEL briefed MacArthur who was "incredulous" as he expected the target would be New Caledonia, so Fabian explained the (JN-25) code-breaking process and showed him the Japanese commander’s intercepted message with the objectives to restrict enemy fleet movements and attack the north coast of Australia.
-So a transport due to leave the next day for New Caledonia was sent to Port Moresby.
-On 23 April Fabian showed MacArthur that the IJN was amassing a large force at Truk, and planned to occupy Tulagi also.
-MacArthur got an Australian reconnaissance plane to "discover" the Port Moresby invasion force on 5 May, leading to the Battle of the Coral Sea (see Central Bureau).
+A Japanese message on 9 April 1942 indicated that the "RZP Campaign" against Port Moresby was to be an invasion, not an air raid, and would isolate Australia from America.
+US Navy codebreaker Rudy Fabian at FRUMEL briefed Douglas MacArthur, who was "incredulous" and expected the target to be New Caledonia.
+That made Fabian explain the JN-25 codebreaking process and show MacArthur the Japanese commander’s intercepted message.
+Its objectives were to restrict enemy fleet movements and to attack the north coast of Australia.

+A transport that was due to leave the next day for New Caledonia was sent instead to Port Moresby.
+On 23 April, Fabian showed MacArthur that the Imperial Japanese Navy was amassing a large force at Truk and planned to occupy also Tulagi.
+MacArthur got an Australian reconnaissance plane to "discover" the Port Moresby invasion force on 5 May, which led to the Battle of the Coral Sea (see Central Bureau).